ChordPro/chordpro/docs/content/Directives-fonts_sizes_legacy.md

 These directives change the font, size and colour of the song chords that follow.

+For valid values, see the description of `textfont` and friends.

 Example:

     I [D]looked over Jordan, and [G]what did I [D]see,